Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

-It remains to check all interior points of $\Omega_{(\alpha,\beta)}$ away from the singular set.
-We wish to employ the above argument, but we do not a-priori have any control of the flow at points in the interior, other than information given by the maximum principle.
+It remains to check regular points in the interior of $\Omega_{(\alpha,\beta)}$.
+In order to employ the above argument, we require knowledge that the weak surgery flows are graphical over $\mathcal{M}$ in some backwards parabolic cylinder.
+A priori, we have no control of the flow at points in the interior, other than information given by the maximum principle and Hausdorff convergence.
+To find such a neighbourhood, we will start at the boundary of $\Omega_{(\alpha,\beta)}$ and then repeatedly apply the pseudolocality theorem followed by the Haslhofer--Kleiner curvature estimate to work our way into the interior.

-To overcome this, we can exploit the connected-ness of the regular set of $\mathcal{M}$ to find a backwards parabolic cylinder centred at a smooth interior point in which we know the surgery flow, for large enough $i$, is $\delta$-graphical over $\mathcal{M}$.
-Once we have this cylinder, the above argument is directly applicable.

-\begin{claim} There is a backwards parabolic cylinder $P$ centred at $X_\infty$ such that the flows $\surgi$ converge smoothly to $\mathcal{M}$. \end{claim}
+\begin{claim} There is an open space-time neighbourhood of $X_\infty$ such that the flows $\surgi$ converge smoothly to $\mathcal{M}$. \end{claim}